-- First year: completion of Technical Design Report based on the results of the already performed tests on the prototype with hadron beams; procurement of major components that require long production times and large quantities to reduce costs, such as aerogel and photomultipliers; selection of the front-end chip (MAROC3, NINO, CLARO) for the readout of the RICH photomultipliers and of innovative detectors. - Second year: development of front-end electronics dedicated to the RICH and R&D with innovative detectors (SiPM, last generation micro-channel plate or GPM detectors with appropriate photoconverter); quality test of RICH detector components; mechanical structure and mirror construction; test with innovative detectors. - Third year: RICH detector assembly and installation completed with services; integration of front-end electronics in the CLAS12 data-acquisition system; commissioning of the detector; evaluation and study of the impact of the adopted photon detector techniques on instrumentation for Nuclear Medicine.
+- First year: completion of Technical Design Report based on the results of the already performed tests on the prototype with hadron beams; procurement of major components that require long production times and large quantities to reduce costs, such as aerogel and photomultipliers; selection of the front-end chip (MAROC3, NINO, CLARO) for the readout of the RICH photomultipliers and of innovative detectors. - Second year: development of front-end electronics dedicated to the RICH and R&D with innovative detectors (SiPM, last generation micro-channel plate or GEM chambers with appropriate photoconverter); quality test of RICH detector components; mechanical structure and mirror construction; test with innovative detectors. - Third year: RICH detector assembly and installation completed with services; integration of front-end electronics in the CLAS12 data-acquisition system; commissioning of the detector; evaluation and study of the impact of novel techniques on the detectors for Medical Physics.